vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Sal.
 54.12 and 15 Karatoyā (r. flowing through the dis

 tricts of Rangpur, Dinajpur and Bogra in Bengal and being the western boundary of Kāmarupa) V 85.3, S. 9.
 22, Anu, 25.12.
 The Amarakośa says that Karatoya 2nd Sadānīrā are synonyms.
 ActOD Mār.
 54.25 it rises in the Windhyay while Vā.
-45.100 says it rises in Rkšapāda.
+45.100 says it rises in Rkśapāda.
 In Şm.
 C. I. p.
 132 utbed

 pur.